Beautiful Outdoor Dog Kennels

 Help with Short Attention Span and Retention

 In our list of dog training tips for beginners, this tip is important to understand.
-Dogs have a short attention span, and practicing commands or other training methods for a long period of time can cause them to become bored, distracted, and make it difficult for them to learn.
+Dogs have a short attention span, and practicing commands or other training methods for a long period of time can cause them to become bored, and distracted, and make it difficult for them to learn.
 They are more likely to retain what they learned if they undergo short training sessions rather than long ones.
 For some ideas on what a training session should look like, read this article.

 Increase Positive Association with Training